analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

    - The debug adapter will enumerate as a mass storage device named MAINTENANCE.
    - Drag-n-Drop the provided bin file to the drive named MAINTENANCE:  [DAPLINK binary file](https://github.com/MaximIntegratedMicros/max32625pico-firmware-images/blob/main/bin/max32625_max78000fthr_if_crc_v1.0.2.bin).
    - Following the Drag-n-Drop, the debug adapter should reboot and reconnect as a drive named DAPLINK.
 3. Make sure the 'Automation allowed' field is set to 1 in the DETAILS.TXT file on the DAPLINK drive.
-If not:
+If not do as follow:
     - Create and copy an empty text file named '**auto_on.cfg**' to DAPLINK drive while SW5 button is held.
     - Release SW5 button when the drive unmounts.
 When it remounts, confirm "Automation Allowed" is set to 1 in DETAILS.TXT file.
 4. Create an empty text file named '**erase.act**' and Drag-n-Drop it onto the DAPLINK drive.
 5. This should mass erase the flash of the target device, allowing the device to be programmed again.

-At this point, the target device should be once again programmable and no need to restore original firmware of debug adapter.
+At this point, the target device should be once again programmable.

 Note:  In order to avoid the locked out state to begin with, it is recommended that during code development, a delay be placed at the beginning of user code in order to give the debug adapter an opportunity to communicate with or halt the processor.
 A delay of 2 seconds is ideal so that the debugger can be attached manually.